 Why it's important?

-If customer retention remains low, you'll always be looking for new customers, meaning you're going to live and die by your ability to keep you CAC as low as possible.
+If your customer retention remains low, you'll always be looking for new customers, meaning you're going to live and die by your ability to keep you CAC as low as possible.

 The appropriate length of time to review retention, is usually over 12 month period, but we think it's often useful to segment customers often products first purchased and look at the retention after 3 months, after 6 months, 12 months etc. There is usually a correlation between active customers and those who purchase regularly.